alextanhongpin/go-hook/README.md

-# webhook-server
+# Webhook Server

-A naive implementation of webhook server
+As a developer, I want to send subscribe to events from an API, in order to publish it to a webhook server.

 ## Naive Version

-The naive version will just contain a minimum of two servers - one is the __API server__ that will broadcast a payload upon certain event (e.g. create, update, delete) and another is one the __Webhook server__ that will receive the payload.
-It is just a simple `POST` request to the webhook server, and the payload can only be sent to a single client.
+The naive version will just contain a minimum of two servers:

+- __API server__ is responsible for publishing the event (e.g. create, update, delete) and associated payload to the webhook server.
+For simplicity, the event is published using a `POST` request, and only one recipient can be registered at a time.
+- __Webhook server__ is the end client.
+The __API Server__ will post to this endpoint.

 ## Better Version